Page 1:Brought To You By Granny’s Radio

 Uh-oh; what’s this?
 Our nice, straightforward explanation seems to get bent out of shape in that graph.
 Looking at the curve, we can see that the PSU reaches its peak efficiency at about 50% of its nominal capacity.

 Now, take a look at our chart, and you’ll see things aren’t looking too good.
-Houston, we have a problem.
-Let’s repeat our calculation, this time assuming a 68% efficiency, as suggested by the chart.
+Let’s repeat our calculation, this time assuming a 68% efficiency.

 Again, this is only a hypothetical example.
 For our next trick, we’d like to show you what actually happens.
 As it turns out, we can easily allow for the impact of efficiency in our calculations.
 Oh, and it’s just as easy to prove that cheap PSUs will often turn out to be a lot more expensive than you might think in the long run.